Eidansoft/PhpIde/README.md

 # PhpIde
 A IDE to develop online Web Projects directly from the browser.
 My initial idea is to create a tool to develop directly into the browser.
-To acomplish this task I have created a Angular web application and a PHP api.
+To accomplish this task I have created a Angular web application and a PHP api.

 # Demo
 You can test a demo of this project with some limits at the available functions (cannot modify or delete the files).
 Test it at http://www.eidansoft.com/desarrollos/phpide/